sacua/SinopeDriverHubitat/drivers/README.md

 ## RM3250ZB_Sinope_Hubitat.groovy
 This driver is for the sinope load control switch.
 Almost identical to the previous switch driver, except that the power divisor is not the same.

+## TH1300ZB_Sinope_Hubitat.groovy
+This is a Beta release.
+It is here for testing purpose.